The Lancet February 10, 2024

 Medical Student

-The R21 vaccine targets the circumsporozoite protein (CSP) of Plasmodium falciparum.
-Based on the parasite's life cycle, why is the sporozoite stage chosen as the primary target for this vaccine, and what is the role of the Matrix-M adjuvant in this process?
+The R21/Matrix-M vaccine targets the circumsporozoite protein (CSP) of Plasmodium falciparum.
+Based on the parasite's life cycle, at what stage does this vaccine halt the infection, and why is this stage an ideal target for preventing clinical malaria?

 Key Response